psanders/nearo/README.md

 - [ ] Code cleanup
 - [ ] Implement a chat
-- [ ] Re-implement the search page on Desktop
+- [ ] Re-implement the search page on Desktop screens

 ## Bugs and Feedback